Insaan (1982 film): Plot

 Shankar is a self-starter who is scorned and expelled from the family by his virago stepmother.
-However, he well-earns with his hard work and lives buoyant with his wife Sona and a child Munna.
+However, he well-earns with his hard work and lives buoyant with his wife, Sona, and a child, Munna.
 By this time, his heinous stepbrothers Narendra Singh, Roop, & Pardhu spoil their share.
-So, they plot to grab Shankar's property and heir a malign Sher Singh to eliminate him, and he announces him as dead.
+So, they plot to grab Shankar's property and hire a malign Sher Singh to eliminate him, and he announces him as dead.
 Knowing it, Sona attempts suicide when she is rescued by an altruistic Ravi.
-Later, it becomes convenient for Sona protects herself from the clutches of her family, and also retrieve the property.
+Later, Sona protects herself from the clutches of her family and also retrieves the property.
 Then, the blackguards besmirch the illicit relationships between them.
-So, to provide legitimacy to Sona & Munna Ravi marries her.
+So, to provide legitimacy to Sona & Munna, Ravi marries her.
 Years roll by, and Ravi is tied to his family and dotes on Munna, but Sona stays far from him.
 Now, surprisingly Shankar returns alive.
-Being aware of the status quo, he remains silent in gratitude to Ravi.
-Here, learning the existence of Shankar Sona rushes to him and affirms the actuality which is overheard by Ravi.
+Being aware of the status, he remains silent in gratitude to Ravi.
+Here, learning the existence of Shankar, Sona rushes to him and affirms the actuality which is overheard by Ravi.
 Meanwhile, Sher Singh and 3 brutal brothers abduct Munna.
-At last, Shankar & Ravi cease them when Ravi is severely injured while guarding Munna.
-Finally, the movie ends with Ravi leaving his breath reuniting Shankar & Sona.
+At last, Shankar & Ravi seize them, but Ravi is severely injured while guarding Munna.
+Finally, the movie ends with Ravi leaving his breath, reuniting Shankar & Sona.